Bright blueberry buttercream frosting is both colorful and flavorful. It is perfect for topping cakes, cupcakes, cookies and more!

-Frosting is what makes the dessert.
+Frosting is what takes a dessert from good to great.
 This blueberry buttercream is easy to whip up and is perfect for piping or spreading over your favorite treats.

 Making fun new frosting flavors is one of my favorite pastimes.
 Having the perfect fluffy frosting is one of the easiest ways to take whatever you baked to the next level.